Copainalá

 As of 2010, the municipality had a total population of 21,050, up from 19,298 as of 2005.

 As of 2010, the town of Copainalá had a population of 6,550.
 Other than the town of Copainalá, the municipality had 174 localities, the largest of which (with 2010 populations in parentheses) were: Ángel Albino Corzo (Guadalupe) (1,469), and Benito Juárez (1,153), classified as rural.

 The Copainalá Zoque dialect is spoken, in addition to Spanish.

+Its name derives from the Nahuatl Koa-Painal, which means "place of the snakes that ran".
+Copainalá was founded in the sixteenth century with Zoque inhabitants, who came from scattered villages and who during the first years of the Colony had been evangelized by Dominican missionaries.

+The town is a splendid set of vernacular architecture, and is considered one of the most authentic and rich in Chiapas.
+It is located at 400 m above sea level and always has a pleasant temperature.
+At all times, a sweet aroma comes from the citrus trees, which abound in this region and are found in practically every backyard.